aq2bq/rspex/README.md

 ## TODO

 1. Must be Improve performance (It takes 15sec with loading 2500 spec files! )
+2. Highlight search phrase
-2. Make to configurable
+3. Make to configurable
-3. Use Regular Expression
+4. Use Regular Expression

 ## Contributing